oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 -------

 # 9 Security Considerations
 This document presents a language for expressing the information needs of communicating applications, and rules for generating data structures to satisfy those needs.
 As such, it does not inherently introduce security issues, although protocol specifications based on JADN naturally need security analysis when defined.
 Such specifications need to follow the guidelines in [RFC 3552](#rfc3552).

 Additional security considerations applicable to JADN-based specifications:
 * The JADN language could cause confusion in a way that results in security issues.
 Clarity and unambiguity of this specification could always be improved through operational experience and developer feedback.
 * Where a JADN data validator is part of a system, the security of the system benefits from automatic data validation but depends on both the specificity of the JADN specification and the correctness of the validation implementation.
 Tightening the specification (e.g., by defining upper bounds and other value constraints) and testing the validator against unreasonable data instances can address both concerns.

-Security and bandwidth efficiency are the primary reasons for using an information model.
+Security and bandwidth efficiency are benefits of using an information model.
 Enumerating strings and map keys defines the information content of those values, which greatly reduces opportunities for exploitation.
 A firewall with a security policy of "Allow specific things I understand plus everything I don't understand" is less secure than a firewall that allows only things that are understood.
 The "Must-Ignore" policy of [RFC 7493](#rfc7493) compromises security by allowing everything that is not understood.
 Information modeling's "Must-Understand" approach enhances security and accommodates new protocol elements by adding them to the IM's enumerated lists of things that are understood.
 An executable IM format such as JADN provides the agility required to support evolving protocols.

-Writers of JADN specifications are strongly encouraged to value simplicity and transparency of the specification over complexity.
+Writers of JADN specifications are strongly encouraged to value simplicity and transparency of the specification.
 Although JADN makes it easier to both define and understand complex specifications, complexity that is not essential to satisfying operational requirements is itself a security concern.

 -------